 In January, The Denver Post wrote an article about an audit which revealed Denver’s Office of Sustainability had no way to measure the progress of their 2020 sustainability goals much less any plans to meet them.
 Fortunately, there are other interested groups who are taking steps toward curbing some of the environmental faux-pas happenings in the city.
 Below, 303 Magazine has outlined several major sustainability problems in Denver, giving the city a ranking from A to F on how it is being handled, and provided details about how citizens can become more involved in solving those problems.

 Report: Ask many Denverites what kind of climate Denver has and they might come up with words like “sunny.”
 What many people fail to realize is that Denver’s climate is arid — meaning it is extremely dry, with an average of 8 to 15 inches of rain each year.
 On top of the aridity, the urban heat island effect in Denver is the third worst in the nation.
 This means Denver’s temperature is usually several degrees higher than the surrounding areas with less development or more vegetation.
 Heat kills more people than any other weather-related incident in the US, according to a Colorado Public Radio report last year.
-Emissions are also on the rise and have been for the last seven years at least, contradictory to the Denver Office of Sustainability 2020 goals of reducing emissions below 1990 levels.
+Emissions were on the rise until 2014 and have been reduced by .31% since then, according to the Denver Office of Sustainability.
+This means that at the rate we are going, we are behind schedule for lowering emissions to pre-1990 levels by 2018.
 Denver scores an F on climate because without significant improvement and management, the standard of living in Denver will drastically degrade with continually rising temperatures, emissions and inadequate amounts of water.

 How to Improve: The urban heat island effect can be reversed with more vegetation or shade, less reflective surfaces and less pavement.
 Currently, a citizen-formed coalition is collecting signatures to place a proposal on the ballot for November for a Green Roof Initiative, where new developments and additions to buildings would be mandated to convert percentages of their roofs to “living roofs.”
 Other cities, such as San Francisco and Toronto have similar mandates, though not as strict as the one being proposed in Denver.
 Emission levels would decrease with more reliance on public transportation, something that can only be encouraged and not mandated.
 But with RTD’s $478.3 million operating budget, it might be worth your while to use public transportation rather than spending an extra $1,180 each year on your own car because of traffic (a number we will discuss in another section.)